Gourav1901/Gourav1901/README.md

 - ★ **Strong familiarity with cross-browser issues and website optimization.**
 - ★ **Strong expertise in UI issues and responsive Web design.**
 - ★ **Proficiency in code optimization for increased productivity.**
-- ★ **An eager learner and team player with the capacity to perform effectively under pressure.
+- ★ **An eager learner and team player who can perform effectively under pressure.
 Strong interpersonal and communication skills.**
 - ★ **Have good technical and analytical aptitude and a proactive attitude to problem-solving at work.**